SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Slicing Adversarial Network

 In line with the above discussion, we propose the following novel maximization problem:

-where, $\overline{(\cdot)}$ indicates a stop-gradient operator. and has zero partial derivatives.
-The proposed modification scheme in Eq.~\beqref{eq:maximization_proposed} enables us to select any maximization objective for $h$ with $\gL^h$, while $\gL^\omega$ enforces \textit{direction optimality} on $\omega$.
-Hence, we can convert any GAN maximization problem to ASGN problem using Eq.~\beqref{eq:maximization_proposed}.
-For example, the maximization problem of Hinge ASGN becomes
+where $(\cdot)^-$ indicates a stop-gradient operator.
+The first and second terms induce \textit{separability} on $h$ and \textit{direction optimality} on $\omega$, respectively. \yuhtb{We simply set $\lambda\in\sR_+$ to 1 in our experiments.} The proposed modification scheme in Eq.~\beqref{eq:maximization_proposed} enables us to select any maximization objective for $h$ with $\gL^h$, while $\gL^\omega$ enforces \textit{direction optimality} on $\omega$. \yuhta{Hence, we can convert most GAN maximization problems into SAN problems by using Eq.~\beqref{eq:maximization_proposed} (also see Algorithm~\ref{alg:unconditional_san}).} \yuhtb{One can also easily extend SAN to class conditional generation by introducing directions for respective classes (see Appx.~\ref{sec:app_conditional_san}).}

-In contrast, Wasserstein GAN, there is no need to modify the maximization problem in terms of \textit{direction optimality}, because the form of $\gL^\omega$ exactly equals that of $\gL^h$, which means that the maximizer $\omega$ of $\gV_{\text{Wass}}$ also maximizes $\gL^\omega$.

-\paragraph{Conditional ASGN} ASGN can easily be extended to conditional generation.
-Let $C$ be the number of classes.
-For a conditional case, we adopt the usual generator parameterization, $g_{\theta}:Z\times\{c\}_{c=1}^C\to X$, which gives a conditional generator distribution $\mu_\theta^c:=g_{\theta}(\cdot,c){_\sharp}\sigma$.
-For the discriminator, we prepare trainable directions for the respective classes as $\Omega:=\{\omega_c\}_{c=1}^C$.
-Under this setup, we define the maximization problem of conditional ASGN as follows:

-where $P(c)$ is a pre-fix probability mass function for $c$, and $\mu_0^c$ is the target probability measure conditioned on $c$.
-We set $P(c)$ to a uniform distribution as in usual GANs.

-\paragraph{Implementation} One of ASGN's strength is that the model can be trained with two small modifications to existing GAN implementations.
-The first is to implement the discriminator's last linear layer to be on a hypersphere as $f_{\varphi}(x)=w_{\varphi_L}^\top h_{\varphi_{<L}}(x)$ with $w_{\varphi_L}\in\sS^{D-1}$, where $\varphi_l$ is the parameter for the $l$th layer.
+A key strength of SAN is that the model can be trained with just two small modifications to existing GAN implementations \yuhta{(see Fig.~\ref{fig:from_gan_to_san} and Appx.~\ref{sec:app_implementation})}.
+The first is to implement the discriminator's final linear layer to be on a hypersphere, i.e., $f_{\varphi}(x)=w_{\varphi_L}^\top h_{\varphi_{<L}}(x)$ with $w_{\varphi_L}\in\sS^{D-1}$, where $\varphi_l$ is the parameter for the $l$th layer.
 The second is to use the maximization problem defined in Eq.~\beqref{eq:maximization_proposed}.

-Even for conditional generation, GAN can easily be converted into ASGN, because many previous works implemented a conditional discriminator with a class-conditional last layer as $w_{\phi_L,c}^\top h_{\phi_{<L}}(x)$~\citep{miyato2018spectral,brock2018large,zhang2019self}.

-\paragraph{Comparison with other generative models} ASGN can be compared with both GAN and generative models based on sliced optimal transport.